Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Lead Poisoning

 - DiarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems., sometimes bloody

-Massive intoxications lead to inflammation in the brain, associated with cerebral edemaAn edema is a buildup of fluid in the body's tissues, leading to Swelling.
-Edema can be localized or generalized and is often a sign of an underlying condition. and an increase in intracranialIntracranial refers to anything located within the skull.
-Intracranial conditions in dogs and cats include Tumors, infections, and cerebral edema, which can cause neurological symptoms. (within the brain) pressure (lead encephalopathy).
+Severe intoxication / poisoningIntoxication / poisoning refers to poisoning caused by the intake of toxic substances.
+This can be caused by medications, drugs, chemicals, or other poisons and often requires medical treatment. leads to inflammation in the brain, associated with cerebral edemaAn edema is a buildup of fluid in the body's tissues, leading to Swelling.
+Edema can be localized or generalized and is often a sign of an underlying condition. and increased intracranialIntracranial refers to anything located within the skull.
+Intracranial conditions in dogs and cats include Tumors, infections, and cerebral edema, which can cause neurological symptoms. (in the brain) pressure (lead encephalopathy).

 - Skin hypersensitivity